sphoorthi884/Full-Stack_Project_Tasks/Frontend/Task_1-Basic_HTTP_Server/README.md

   Open http://localhost:3000

 What it does:
-- Serves a form at /
+- Serves an HTML form at the home route (/)
-- Validates input on the server
+- Validates user input on the server
-- Stores submissions temporarily in-memory
+- Stores submissions temporarily in memory
-- Shows a result page after successful submission.
+- Shows a result/confirmation page after successful submission

 Notes:
-- This is a beginner-level task built to demonstrate server-side rendering and validation.
+- This is a beginner-friendly project demonstrating server-side rendering, routing, and validation.
-- For production, replace in-memory storage with a database (e.g., MongoDB).
+- In a real application, replace in-memory storage with a database (e.g., MongoDB, PostgreSQL).